 HomeStreaming & TVDisney+

-Setting Up Parental Controls in the Disney+ App on iPhone and Mac
+Setting Up Parental Controls in the Disney+ App on iPhone and iPad

-If you hand your kid an iPhone with Disney+ on it, the good news is that the app gives you real tools to keep things age appropriate.
-The slightly annoying news is that they are scattered across a few menus, and a couple of them only behave the way you expect once you set a PIN.
-We spent a weekend setting up profiles for a 5 year old and a 10 year old across an iPhone and a Mac, and below is exactly what worked, what we would skip, and where Disney+ still leaves a gap you have to cover yourself.
+If you hand your kid an iPhone with Disney+ on it, the good news is the app gives you real tools to keep things age appropriate.
+The slightly annoying news is they are scattered across a couple of menus, and a few of them only behave the way you expect once you set a PIN.
+One thing to clear up first, because the wording online is misleading: there is no native Disney+ app for the Mac.
+On a Mac you watch in a browser at disneyplus.com, not in a downloaded app.
+The real Disney+ app on Apple devices is the iPhone and iPad app from the App Store.
+We spent a weekend setting up profiles for a 5 year old and a 10 year old on an iPhone and iPad, then checked that the same limits held up in a Mac browser.
+Below is what worked, what we would skip, and where Disney+ still leaves a gap you have to cover yourself.

 Getting Disney+ ready on the iPhone and signed in

 Start in the App Store and search for Disney+.
-It is a free download, and on a modern iPhone it installs in well under a minute.
+The listing you want is just called Disney+, published by Disney.
+It is a free download and a universal app, so the same install runs on both iPhone and iPad.
+On a recent iPhone it sets up in well under a minute.
 Open it, tap Log In, and enter your account email and password.
-If you have two factor turned on, you will get a one time code, so keep your email handy.
+If you have two factor turned on, you will get a one time code, so keep your email or text messages within reach.

 Here is the part people miss.
 Parental controls live on the profile, not the device, and they follow your account everywhere.
-So the same Kids Profile you build on the iPhone shows up when your child signs in on the Mac browser or the living room TV.
+So the same restricted profile you build on the iPhone shows up when your child signs in on an iPad, in a Mac browser, or on the living room TV.
 In our testing that consistency was genuinely reassuring.
-Set it once, and it travels.
+Set it once and it travels with the account.

 The features that actually matter for parents

-After poking at every toggle, these are the four settings we think are worth your time:
+After poking at every toggle, these are the four settings worth your time.
+Disney renamed a couple of these over the past year, so the labels below are the current 2026 wording.

-• Kids Profile.
-Flip this on for a profile and the entire interface changes.
-The catalog drops to G and TV-Y7 style titles, the layout gets big and colorful, and the search bar and account settings disappear so a young child cannot wander off into the main library.
+• Junior Mode.
+This is what used to be called a Kids Profile.
+Turn it on for a profile and the whole interface changes.
+The catalog drops to titles rated for all ages, roughly TV-Y and TV-G, the layout gets large and colorful, and search plus account settings disappear so a young child cannot wander into the main library.
+You cannot raise the rating inside Junior Mode; it is locked to the youngest tier by design.

-• Content rating limits.
-For older kids who do not want the cartoon interface, you can instead cap a normal profile at a specific maturity rating, say TV-14.
-Anything above the cap simply will not appear or play on that profile.
+• Content rating limit.
+For an older kid who does not want the cartoon interface, leave Junior Mode off and instead cap a normal profile at a maturity level.
+In the US app you will see ratings such as TV-Y, TV-Y7, G, PG, PG-13 and TV-14 up to TV-MA.
+Anything above the cap will not show up in browsing or search and will not play on that profile.

 • Profile PIN.
-This is the lock that holds the whole thing together.
-Add a four digit PIN to your own adult profile and a child can no longer tap over to it to dodge their limits.
+This is the lock that holds everything together.
+Add a four digit PIN to your own adult profile from the Edit Profiles screen, and a child can no longer tap over to your profile to dodge their limits.
+You may be asked for your account password the first time you set it.

-• Junior Mode exit lock.
-When a Kids Profile is active, leaving it requires the profile PIN, so your 6 year old cannot back out into your grown up account on their own.
+• Kid-Proof Exit.
+When Junior Mode is on, leaving it requires an exit challenge, so a young child cannot back out into your grown up account on their own.
+Disney calls this the exit challenge or Kid-Proof Exit in the current app.

-To find these, tap your profile icon, choose Edit Profiles, pick the child, and you will see the Kids Profile toggle and the content rating option.
-The PIN settings sit one level up under your account.
+To find these, tap your profile icon in the top corner, choose Edit Profiles, pick the child, and you will see the Junior Mode toggle and the content rating option.
+The PIN sits on the same Edit Profiles screen, attached to each profile.

 How we set it up, step by step

 1. Create a fresh profile for each child rather than reusing an adult one.
-A clean profile means a clean recommendation feed too.
+A clean profile means a clean recommendation feed, and the rating you assign to a profile is easier to reason about when it has no adult watch history attached.

-2. For the youngest, turn on the Kids Profile toggle.
-For a tween, leave it off but set the content rating cap to the level you are comfortable with.
+2. For the youngest, open that profile in Edit Profiles and turn on Junior Mode.
+For a tween, leave Junior Mode off and instead set the content rating cap to the level you are comfortable with, for example PG-13 or TV-14.

-One practical tip from our weekend: write the PIN down somewhere that is not the phone itself.
-We locked ourselves out for ten embarrassing minutes because we picked a clever number and promptly forgot it.
-Also, set the kid profiles before you let the child near the device.
-Retrofitting limits after they already have a watch history is more of a hassle.
+Two practical tips from our weekend.
+Write the PIN down somewhere that is not the phone itself; we locked ourselves out for ten embarrassing minutes after picking a clever number and forgetting it.
+And if you do forget it, there is a Forgot your PIN link on the entry screen that resets the PIN after you re-enter your account password, so it is recoverable, just slow.
+Also set the kid profiles before you hand over the device.
+Retrofitting limits after a child already has a watch history is more of a hassle than starting clean.

 The limits and downsides worth knowing